emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 holds the measurements about the individuals.
 Unique values for each observational unit facilitate the programmatic combination of information using "join" operations.
 With this example, if the focus of the study for which these data were collected is based upon the size measurements of the individuals (weight and length), information about "where", "when", and "what" animals were measured can be considered meta-data.
 Using the tidy format makes this distinction clearer.

 One axiom about the structure of data and code holds that one should "write code for humans, write data for computers" [@buffalo2015bioinformatics].
-When data can be easily imported and manipulated using familiar software, whether via a scripting language, a spreadsheet, or any other computer program that can import these common files, data becomes easier to re-use.
+When data can be easily imported and manipulated using familiar software (whether via a scripting language, a spreadsheet, or any other computer program that can import these common files), data becomes easier to re-use.
 Furthermore, having the source code for the software doing the analysis available provides provenance for how the data is processed and analyzed.
 This makes analysis more transparent, since all assumptions about the structure